replayio/docs/src/app/test-suites/root-cause-analysis/page.md

   width=480
 /%}

-{% callout title="Become a design partner"  %}
+{% callout title="Root Cause analysis waitlist"  %}

-[Join our waitlist](https://replay.help/rca-waitlist) and let us know if you'd like to work with us to help co-design Root Cause Analysis.
+[Join our waitlist](https://replay.help/rca-waitlist) and let us know if you'd like to become a design partner and help us co-design Root Cause Analysis.

 {%/callout%}